todiane/cycle-of-life-p2/README.md

 ## **Additional Features**

-When there is more time I would like to add additional features to the human, plant, soil options so there are at least five different options to choose from rather than three.
-There is also an opportunity to have the winner and loser results appear on the index page, rather than on two separate pages.
+There is an opportunity to have the winner and loser results appear on the index page, rather than on two separate pages.

 ## **Deployment**